smandla/stocknews_project1/README.md

   getInfo(symbol);
 }
 ```
+If the API returns multiple possible options, the use is asked to pick from a list of choices.
+The user can click on any of the presented options, or try to make a more precise search if these aren't what the user is looking for.

 Upon receiving the api call, we parse out the relevant data: company Name and its respective symbol.
 We use that information to call on other functions to generate the webpage elements to look like this:
 ![alt text](assets/images/Example.gif)